carlussery/Chicago_Bike_Sharing_User_Insights/SQL_Analysis.md

 DESCRIBE q3_trips;
 DESCRIBE q4_trips;
 ```
--- Everything is a variable character string.
+Output: Everything is a variable character string or `varchar()`.
 Cool.
-Everything can stay as such except the following (changed to the following): trip_id(int), start_time & end_time(datetime)
+Everything can stay as such except the following:
+- `trip_id` should be changed to an `int`
+- `start_time` & `end_time` should be changed to a `datetime`
+- `ride_length` should be formatted as a duration and thus changed to a `time`
+-  'trip_duration' is measured in number of seconds and thus should be an `int`
+-  `birth_year` should be changed to a `year`.

--- ride_length(time), trip_duration (int) and birth_year (year).
-As formatting can cause unwanted changes, it's best if we first duplicate the original tables then make changes on the duplicates
--- instead of the originals.
+ **Important:** As formatting can cause unwanted changes, it's best if we first duplicate the original tables then make changes on the duplicates instead of the originals.
 After we finish our analysis job, we could always drop the duplicate tables as a housecleaning measure.

 CREATE TABLE q1_trips_copy AS
 SELECT *